Skip to main content Skip to page footer

 Annual meeting of the German-Jamaican Society 2025

 The working title of the conference was “Redemption – Jamaica and its Blue Mountains.”
 At its 2025 annual conference at the AZK in Königswinter, the GJS examined a country caught between environmental protection and current development policy debates.
-Further information can be found here.
+A report on the conference can be found in ILA-magazine.
+Further information can also be found here.
+The conference program can be downloaded here.

 Jamaican Art in Museum im Kloster in Bersenbrück